miremad/react-state-management/README.md

 ### `yarn`

-After cloning the project you should use this command to install dependencies and create node_module directory.
+After cloning the project you should use this command in the root directory of project to install dependencies and create node_module directory.

 ### `yarn start`